 - national and international events at the National Hockey Stadium and Newtown Park - training facilities for visiting sporting teams, such as during the Rugby World Cup 2011.
-There has also been growing demand from visiting Super 15 rugby teams, A-league football teams and sevens rugby teams as these sports have developed. - as a base for professional and semi-professional sporting teams.
-For instance the Wellington Rugby Football Union lease of Rugby League Park grandstand and the use of the park as a training facility for the Wellington Lions and Hurricanes.
-The Wellington Phoenix uses the changing rooms and Newtown Park number two ground for training. - coaching and development, for instance at the Renouf Tennis Centre.
+There has also been growing demand from visiting Super 15 rugby teams, A-league football teams and sevens rugby teams as these sports have developed. - as a base for professional and semi-professional sporting teams, eg the Wellington Rugby Football Union lease of Rugby League Park grandstand and the use of the park as a training facility for the Wellington Lions and Hurricanes.
+The Wellington Phoenix uses the changing rooms and Martin Luckie Park for training. - coaching and development, for instance at the Renouf Tennis Centre.